helciodev/math-magicians/README.md

 ## Features

-The features of this mileston are:
+The features of this milestone are:

 1. Project uses create-react-app
 2. Unnecessary files are deleted.
-3. Project is deployed on heroku successfully.
+3. Project is deployed on Heroku successfully.

 ## Live Demo